If you feel like everyone around you is starting a podcast, well, you’re not alone.

 Apple Logic Pro is some of the best recording and editing software on the market.

 It’s a great audio recording software option for professional and beginner podcasters, although it’d help if you already have some prior experience with sound editing.

 However, with some practice, just about anyone can get the hang of it and you can be recording audio in no time.

 It has a lot of plug-ins and sound effects.
 There are over 1000 audio sounds you can add to your recording if you desire.
 It also lets you record audio with quality as high as 24-bit/192kHZ.

 With its editing tools, you can manipulate your recordings at will.
 You can easily lay music tracks atop your podcast and blend them perfectly.
 You can also change the timbre and inflection of your voice if you don’t like how it sounds.

 While Apple Logic Pro is one of the best, it is also one of the most expensive.
-It costs about $200, but it offers you a wide array of editing features and a UI that’s easy on the eyes.
-Logic Pro is also only available for Mac computers.
+It costs $199.99, but offers a wide array of editing features and a UI that’s easy on the eyes.
+Logic Pro is also only available on Apple hardware.

 The vast library of editing tools provides you with an array of options.
 You can easily overlay audio files in the software, mixing as many sounds as you like.
 Its noise reduction is one of the best in the industry.